sbourdelin/linux/Documentation/trace/histogram.rst

     'param list'.
 The result is the generation of a synthetic event that consists of the values contained in those variables at the time the invoking event was hit.

+    There are two equivalent forms available for generating synthetic events.
+In the first form, the synthetic event name is used as if it were a function name.
+For example, if the synthetic event name is 'wakeup_latency', the wakeup_latency event would be generated by invoking it as if it were a function call, with the event field values passed in as arguments: wakeup_latency(arg1,arg2).
+The second form simply uses the 'trace' keyword as the function name and passes in the synthetic event name as the first argument, followed by the field values: trace(wakeup_latency,arg1,arg2).

     The 'param list' consists of one or more parameters which may be either variables or fields defined on either the 'matching.event'